Emminence23/TASK-5-ALGORITHMS-Tattwa_231089/README.md

 <h1> README </h1>

-(soln.exe) OR ([soln.cpp](soln.cpp) can be run on an IDE like Visual Studio code) in the same folder containing flights.csv , canceled.csv, passengers.csv (preferably offline).
+(soln.exe) OR ([soln.cpp](soln.cpp) can be run on an IDE like Visual Studio code with some extensions : C/C++ , Code Runner) in the same folder containing flights.csv , canceled.csv, passengers.csv (preferably offline).

 <hr>